Multan Cantt

-Multan Cantt is reachable via Sher Shah Road and it's the area of industrial estate also.
-If you want to reach the Multan industrial area then you will have to travel via Sher Shah Road in Multan and reach there.
-All FGEIS schools are also located on the Sher Shah Road, Multan.
+Multan Cantt is reachable via Sher Shah Road.
+The route to Multan industrial area is also via Sher Shah Road.
+All FGEI schools are also located on the Sher Shah Road, Multan.

-The cantonment contains bazaars including Sadar Bazaar for shopping having many shops, commercial buildings and super markets and restaurants.
-It has railway station and international airport.
+The cantonment contains bazaars including Sadar Bazaar for shopping having many shops, commercial buildings and supermarkets and restaurants.
+It has a railway station and international airport.
 The cantonment has a park, Cantonment Garden, also called Cantt Garden or Company Garden.
 The Jheel (lake) at Fort Park is also located in Multan Cantt.
 There are also many villas and housing schemes in the city.
 It has schools, colleges and many educational institutions.

 Multan Cantt is one of the most populous areas in Multan same as Gulgasht Colony, Qasim Bela, Gulshan Market and Hussain Agahi Bazaar.
 Sohan Halwa is the famous food of the cantonment.

 Bazaars

 Sadar Bazaar

 Sadar Bazaar is the second most eminent market of Multan Cantt after Hussin Agahi Bazaar.
 This bazaar holds premium products which are not obtainable elsewhere in Multan.
 It holds about all the possessions of everyday use, therefore containing all sorts of shops like cloth houses, electronic shops, perfume shops.
 Sadar Bazaar road is a one way road extended from Tipu Sultan Road to Mehfooz Chowk.